July 2, 2023

 Basically, Pokémon’s main competitor started as a combination of Tamagotchi and Pokémon!

-However, in the decades since, it’s clear that Pokémon ultimately won the duel with Digimon.
-With the cooling-off of the decades-long rivalry, it seems like The Pokémon Company was finally happy to collaborate with Bandai in making the first Pokémon Tamagotchi.
+With the cooling-off of the decades-long rivalry, it seems like The Pokémon Company was finally happy to collaborate with Bandai in making the first Pokémon Tamagotchi – a first-of-its-kind digital pet that took 90s kids like us back to the golden years.

-Eevee x Tamagotchi is a licensed version of the Tamagotchi Nano that came out back in 2010.While the familiar egg shape is smaller and chunkier than the original 90s Tamagotchi, its monochrome LCD still has the same pixelated charm you know and love.
+Eevee x Tamagotchi is a licensed version of the Tamagotchi Nano that came out back in 2010.
+While the familiar egg shape is smaller and chunkier than the original 90s Tamagotchi, its monochrome LCD still has the same pixelated charm you know and love.

 The three bonus ‘Eeveelutions’ include Pop Star Eevee, Team Rocket Eevee, and Ditto Eevee.
 Which one you get depends on how you care for and play with your Eevee.

-If you’re really desperate to get your hands on one, you can find both the original and pink shell versions on eBay – but don’t expect them to be cheap!
-As of writing, most Eevee x Tamagotchi’s are going for around $140 bucks (if you think that’s absurd, check out our guide to the rarest and most expensive Pokémon cards).
+Now, if you’re really desperate to get your hands on an Eevee x Tamagotchi in 2024, you can find both the original and pink shell versions on eBay.
+Just… don’t expect them to be cheap.
+As of writing, most Eevee x Tamagotchi’s are going for anywhere from around $100 to just under $300!

-With that said, Nintendo did release the Pocket Pikachu back in 1998.
-This virtual pet pedometer featured different animations depending on the number of steps you’ve taken.
+This virtual pet pedometer featured different animations depending on the number of steps you take.
 It also had a fairly lackluster minigame.
-Unfortunately, this early attempt at a Pokémon Tamagotchi didn’t catch on with Pokémon fans.
+Unfortunately, this early attempt at a Pokémon Tamagotchi didn’t really catch on with Pokémon fans.
+It just lacked the charm of the Original Tamagotchi from Bandai, and didn’t even really feel like a pet.

 Use an object with a sharp end (like a pen) to push the small reset button on the back of the device.